-Tucked away beneath the thick, dense trees along Broad Street sits Seaquist Mansion.
-This sandstone structure dates back to the nineteenth century, and remains one of the most stunning historical markers in Mason County.
+Tucked away beneath the thick, dense trees along Broad Street sits the Seaquist Mansion.
+This sandstone structure dates back to the nineteenth century.
+As such, it remains one of the most stunning historical markers in Mason County.

-Seaquist Mansion was initially constructed in 1887 by Reverend Thomas A. Broad.
-Four years later, the house was sold to Edward M. Reynolds, who hired a German architect to remodel the home into a larger, grander structure.
+The mansion was initially constructed in 1887 by Reverend Thomas A. Broad.
+Four years later, the house was sold to Edward M. Reynolds.
+Subsequently, Reynolds then hired a German architect to remodel the home into a larger, grander structure.

-The Seaquist Mansion features stunning stained glass windows, 22 rooms, 15 fireplaces, a 3rd story ballroom, and a wine cellar!
-This impressive mansion is now under the ownership of the The Seaquist House Foundation, Inc., a nonprofit dedicated to restoring and utilizing the beautiful historical home.
+The Seaquist Mansion features stunning stained glass windows, 22 rooms, 15 fireplaces, and a 3rd story ballroom.
+The massive basement running the length of the entire home which even included a wine cellar!
+Legend has it that the 3rd floor used to double as a poker room, and there was even a priest on hand that would absolve the gamblers in the mansion’s very own confessional room.
+This impressive mansion is now under the ownership of the The Seaquist House Foundation, Inc. The foundation is a nonprofit dedicated to restoring and utilizing the beautiful historical home.

-The Seaquist Mansion is now available for public tours, and the profits from the tours go into further restoration.
-The foundation hopes to rent out the Seaquist Mansion in the future for parties, weddings, and other major events, and turn the spot into a prime historical attraction for tourists.
+The property is now available for public tours, and the profits from the tours go into further restoration with the hopes of restoring it to it’s full former glory.
+As such, the foundation hopes to rent out the Seaquist Mansion in the future for parties, weddings, and other major events.
+Their goal is to turn the spot into a prime historical attraction for tourists.